vaginessa/dns-wiki/Android-kernel-traffic.md

 :warning: This article is in a early beta stage and could contain _false information_ until all is done.
 This article is based on the Stock Android 4.0 OS (Kernel 2.6.x), this means newer Kernel or/and network changes could be differ a little bit.

-:warning: On Windows I highly recommend to use Burp/HTTP Scoop/Fiddler instead of Whireshark for several reasons, one of them is that it's low-level and overpowered for quickly looking through HTTP traces [but you're the boss].
+:warning: On Windows I highly recommend to use Burp/HTTP Scoop/Fiddler for the [deep packet inspection](http://en.wikipedia.org/wiki/Deep_packet_inspection) instead of Whireshark for several reasons, one of them is that it's low-level and overpowered for quickly looking through HTTP(s) traces [but you're the boss].

 As you might know, Android's kernel is based on the Linux kernel so the output could be similar.
 This article will clear some questions about the Android Kernel and his data usage and also may answer some addition questions like why is there traffic under _Android OS_ (UID=1000).